unibonn/htcondor-bonn/docs/_exercises/2_resource_requests.md

 These are default resource requests which can be configured as part of the HTCondor configuration on the submission machine.
 In case different resources are required, you should specify these.

-However, adding more and more parameters to `condor_submit -interactive` is not really feasible.
+However, as already noted before, adding more and more parameters to `condor_submit -interactive` is not really feasible.
 To define your requests, it is easier to create a file containing these requests and hand that to `condor_submit`.
-In our course, we commonly use the file exension `jdl` to indicate the file is written in the `job description language` (which is basically just a collection of attributes being merged into the Job ClassAd).
+In our course, we commonly use the file extension `jdl` to indicate the file is written in the `job description language` (which is basically just a collection of attributes being merged into the Job ClassAd).

 An example could be the following:

 {% highlight shell %}
-JobBatchName = SL6_interactive
+JobBatchName = Debian10_interactive
-+ContainerOS = "SL6"
++ContainerOS = "Debian10"
++CephFS_IO   = "none"
++MaxRuntimeHours = 6
 Request_cpus = 2
 Request_memory = 2 GB
 Request_disk = 100 MB
 Queue
 {% endhighlight %}

-> :exclamation: Save this into a file of your choosing or use the file `SL6_interactive.jdl` from the repository, and submit it as shown here:
+> :exclamation: Save this into a file of your choosing or use the file `Debian10_interactive.jdl` from the repository, and submit it as shown here:
 {% highlight shell %}
-$ condor_submit -interactive SL6_interactive.jdl
+$ condor_submit -interactive Debian10_interactive.jdl
 Submitting job(s).
 1 job(s) submitted to cluster 40.
-Welcome to slot1_1@htcondor-t-wn-0!
+Welcome to slot1_1@wn001!
 You requested 2 core(s), 2048 MB RAM, 102400 kB disk space.
 {% endhighlight %}